Skip to main content

 REMONDIS has set up a technical safety management system for handling natural gas at the Lippe Plant and this year it had it checked and certified by the DVGW, a recognised standardisation body for the gas and water industry.
 During their audit, the DVGW experts examined all of the system’s processes as well as the personnel, technical and organisational structures.
 This showed that all technical rules, statutory regulations and generally recognised codes of practice were being met.
 Further proof, therefore, of the Lippe Plant’s high quality and safety standards and the perfect implementation of an energy concept that unites resource conservation and climate action with energy security.

-Heinz Esser, Managing Director of the DVGW’s regional NRW Group, handing over the certificate to Silvio Löderbusch, Managing Director of REMONDIS Production, and Karsten Schwalke, Technical Safety Officer at the company (from left to right)
+Heinz Esser, managing director of the DVGW’s regional NRW Group, handing over the certificate to Silvio Löderbusch, managing director of REMONDIS Production, and Karsten Schwalke, technical safety officer at the company (from left to right)

 Image credits: image 1–3: © REMONDIS